-Various ATM Adaptation Layers (AALs) define ways that different types of traffic (TDM PCM speech, Ethernet packets, etc) are converted to and from ATM cells.
+Various ATM Adaptation Layers (AALs) define ways that different types of traffic (TDM PCM speech, Ethernet packets, etc) are converted to and from ATM terface (NNI) uses a 12-bit VPI instead of a GFC.

+cells.
 For example, AAL1 defines how constant bit rate traffic (e.g. a T1) is broken up into ATM cells.